 By examining the specific details of the accident, courts determine if both parties acted reasonably given the circumstances or if one holds greater fault than the other.
 The goal is to make the most fair determination based on the totality of the evidence.

-An experienced attorney from Monge & Associates can advise whether any exceptions may apply in your pedestrian accident case.
+An experienced Nashville personal injury attorney from Monge & Associates can advise whether any exceptions may apply in your pedestrian accident case.
 It is important to understand how comparative negligence works in Tennessee and how it may impact your potential compensation after being injured as a pedestrian.
 Consult with us to protect your rights.

 We have offices in 32 locations and 19 states, including Tennessee, Florida, and Washington.